jeaninewilson2020/jeaninewilson2020/README.md

 - Building and documenting **AI-powered workflows and tools** as part of my product portfolio
 - Applying **Agile and product thinking frameworks** to AI feature development
-- Exploring how AI can drive measurable outcomes — not just cool demos
+- Exploring how AI can drive measurable outcomes, not just cool demos

 ---